JuanseHevia/Minigrid-RL-Agents/README.md

-# COMP552 Reinforcement Learning - Homework 5
+# Reinforcement Learning Project - Minigrid Environments using PPO

 This repository contains work completed for the course **COMP552 Reinforcement Learning** at Rice University.
 The goal of this project is to explore and implement various reinforcement learning algorithms in custom environments to solve open-ended tasks.
 The tasks are based on the Minigrid Unlock environment and progressively increase in complexity.